A variational restriction theorem: Introduction

 In \cite{Kov19:var} one of the present authors showed analogues of \eqref{eq:maxrestriction} and \eqref{eq:varrest} when $\chi$ is replaced by a measure $\mu$ whose Fourier transform $\widehat{\mu}$ is $\textup{C}^\infty$ and satisfies the decay condition

 for some $\delta>0$.
-Here and in what follows, $|v|$ denotes the Euclidean norm of a vector $v\in\mathbb{R}^3$.
 It is interesting to make the following observation, which applies to the cases of two or three dimensions only, as things improve in higher dimensions.
 If one takes $\mu$ to be the normalized spherical measure, i.e.\@ $\mu=\sigma/\sigma(\mathbb{S}^2)$, then the decay of $|\nabla\widehat{\mu}(x)|$ as $|x|\to\infty$ is only $O(|x|^{-1})$; see \cite{AS92:hmf}.
 Consequently, the results from \cite{Kov19:var} do not apply.
 This was one of the sources of motivation for Ramos \cite{Ra19}, who reused Vitturi's argument from \cite{V17:maxrestr} to conclude that the maximal estimate

 holds as soon as the maximal operator $h\mapsto\sup_{\varepsilon>0}(h\ast\mu_{\varepsilon})$ is bounded on $\textup{L}^2(\mathbb{R}^3)$.
 Relating this to the work of Rubio de Francia \cite{RdF86:max}, he further deduced the following sufficient condition in terms of the decays of $\widehat{\mu}$ and $\nabla\widehat{\mu}$: